roverwing/RoverWingLibrary/docs/installation.rst

-After installation, restart Arduino IDE and verify that library was successfully installed opening in the main menu :menuselection:`File-->Examples`; scroll all the way down to section :menuselection:`Examples from custom libraries` and you should see :menuselection:`RoverWing` there.
+After installation, restart Arduino IDE and verify that library was successfully installed opening in the main menu :menuselection:`File-->Examples`; scroll all the way down to section :guilabel:`Examples from custom libraries` and you should see :guilabel:`RoverWing` there.

 Basic Usage
 -----------